ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/target_group.md

         - `check_interval` - CheckInterval determines the duration (in milliseconds) between consecutive health checks.
 If unspecified a default of 2000 ms is used.
         - `maintenance` - Maintenance specifies if a target VM should be marked as down, even if it is not.
 - `health_check` - Health check attributes for Target Group.
-    - `client_timeout` - ClientTimeout is expressed in milliseconds.
-This inactivity timeout applies when the client is expected to acknowledge or send data.
-If unset the default of 50 seconds will be used.
     - `connect_timeout` - It specifies the maximum time (in milliseconds) to wait for a connection attempt to a target VM to succeed.
 If unset, the default of 5 seconds will be used.
     - `target_timeout` - TargetTimeout specifies the maximum inactivity time (in milliseconds) on the target VM side.
 If unset, the default of 50 seconds will be used.
     - `retries` - Retries specifies the number of retries to perform on a target VM after a connection failure.
 If unset, the default value of 3 will be used.